markwkiehl/particle_device_blueprint/README.md

 # 5. Create a Webhook in the Blynk.Console

-When the state of the switch widget on the Blynk web dashboard and mobile app is changed, a Blynk webhook is called. &nbsp; The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware. &nbsp;
+When the state of the switch widget on the Blynk web dashboard or mobile app is changed, a Blynk webhook is called. &nbsp; The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware. &nbsp;

 # 6. Prepare Required Software

 # 7. Dashboard Breakdown

 # 8. Testing

+Test the Particle cloud function running in the firmware by calling it from the Particle console.
+With your Particle hardware running, visit [here](https://docs.blynk.io/en/hardware-guides/particle-part-ii#firmware) for detailed instructions on how to call 'blynk_led'. &nbsp;

+Verify that your Particle access token is correct by using the Particle API to test it. &nbsp; Detailed instructions on how to do this using [Postman](https://www.postman.com/) can be found [here](https://docs.blynk.io/en/hardware-guides/particle-part-ii#particle-api). &nbsp;

 # Troubleshooting